The Architecture

 Build the Framework

-Before you can build pay bands, you need evaluation criteria — the factors that determine how roles are classified and compared.
-These criteria will become the backbone of your multi-state compliance defence.
+Before you can build pay bands, you need evaluation criteria — the factors that determine how roles are classified.
+These become the backbone of your multi-state compliance defence.

-California's standard: "substantially similar work" (skill, effort, responsibility, working conditions).
-Colorado's: "equal work" (same standard).
-Federal EPA: "equal work" (equal skill, effort, responsibility under similar conditions).
+California's standard: "substantially similar work".
+Colorado: "equal work".
+Federal EPA: "equal work" under similar conditions.

 SkillRequired